 As CEO at Incognito Worldwide, a subsidiary of Inicia Incorporated, I’ve been working remotely since 2000.
-So when COVID19 hit the USA and companies were scrambling, we’d been prepared for years.
+So when COVID-19 hit the USA and companies were scrambling, we’d been prepared for years.
 Here are some tips.

 My business partner Mario and I had established our technology team in Buenos Aires Argentina.
-But then while in India for a project, I also developed a website development and marketing team in Bangalore.
-And even in Bangalore, the core team spent most of our time working out of a 5,000 SF office, myself and a few others often worked out of the cafe on the corner.
+But then while in India for a project, I also setup a marketing gency in Bangalore.
+And even in Bangalore, while the majority of our team worked out of a 5,000 SF office, myself and a few others often worked out of the cafe on the corner.

 So our shortlist of platform tools would have to include:

-Working remotely allowed us to each enjoy a flexible schedule.
+Working remotely allowed us to enjoy a flexible schedule.
 The office is mentally better for some while being free to sit where ever one chooses was better for others.
 Some days I’d work from a cafe; other days from the beach.
 Flexibility also meant that people could work around their daily lives, rather than living around their work lives.

-However, be aware that embracing remote working also means defining schedules, setting goals and priorities.
+However, be aware that embracing remote working also means defining schedules, and setting goals and priorities.
 You’re no longer together to communicate new thoughts, questions, or suggestions.
 So you need to hone a structured pipeline to manage work and ideas.

 If you’d like to re-tool your company to be more effective as a remote-based company, we can help.
 Reach out and let’s discuss.
 We assist with steering you to the best-of-bread online tools and can assist in the setup and deployment.